xrdocs/asr9k/_tutorials/troubleshoot-slow-bgp-convergence-due-to-rpl.md

 </pre>
 </div>

-These outputs were collected after the full Internet BGP table is received and propagated further.
+These outputs were collected after the full Internet BGP table scale is received and propagated further.

 <div class="highlighter-rouge">
 <pre class="highlight">